Anthony-Teh/zenconsulting/content/english/project/Heathcare Provider.md

 ### Key Outcomes
 Our engagement helped NZHG achieve the following outcomes:
-1. Conducted current-state assessments across business lines from client and employee onboarding through to client discharging and employee offboarding.
+1. Conducted current-state assessments across of funder, client and employee journeys.
 2. Deep-dived into processes across operations, finance and human resources.
 3. Successfully ran onsite and virtual Lean events with attendees from various locations throughout NZ.
 4. Measured the cost to serve of processes to prioritise the case of change and improvements.